Mixing Sound for Film – Audio Post Production, An Overview

 There is a great session format translator that can help to convert many editing session formats into compatible formats for many DAWs called AATranslator.
 They have a list of what formats they support, and they are very responsive if you have questions.
 Generally Pro Tools will import OMF and AAF files from Avid Media Composer (AMC) really well, and Logic Pro will take imports from Final Cut, and some from AMC.
 If your editor works in AMC and you don’t have Pro Tools, you can do either one of two things.
 One, get them to export from AMC into Pro Tools, and then export an OMF or AAF file from that: Or two, buy a copy of Pro Tools, or just download the demo, and either mix the project in that, or use it as a translator to export the OMF or AAF to the DAW of your choice.
 Logic Pro will reliably accept an OMF non embedded file from Pro Tools, and will sometimes accept and AAF.

 It is not the end of the world if you can’t take a session export though.
 Your alternate option is to get the picture lock, and an export of the audio in a stereo file at the rate and bit depth you will be working, and off you go in the DAW of your choice.

 Pro Tools, Logic Pro, Nuendo, are definitely good DAW’s to do post production in.
-I generally work in Logic Pro when I am mixing, but I have done one movie in Ableton Live.
+I do most of my post production work in pro tools these days, but I have done a lot of work in Logic Pro, and one movie in Ableton Live.
 Ableton Live is powerful enough to do the work, and the tools are just fine, but Ableton does not support the OMF and AAF file format, so you will be stuck with manually importing the audio and checkerboarding it yourself.
 This can be 10 hours of work on a 30-40 minute film.